Food Truck Power

 Share this post

-- Tags: 120 Volt, 2018, 240 Volt, Amps, Current, Event Power, Food Truck, Food truck power, Food Truck Rally, free consultations, generator, generator adapter, generator power solutions, generator power troubleshooting, July 2018, Marco Pollo, Marco Pollo Milwaukee, Marco Pollo MKE, power adapter, power solutions, Voltage, Volts, Wattage
+- Tags: 120 Volt, 2018, 240 Volt, Amps, Current, Event Power, Food Truck, Food truck power, food truck power supply, Food Truck Rally, free consultations, generator, generator adapter, generator power solutions, generator power troubleshooting, July 2018, Marco Pollo, Marco Pollo Milwaukee, Marco Pollo MKE, power adapter, power solutions, Voltage, Volts, Wattage

 Hello John.
 You can adapt down to a 120V outlet, but it will not power all of your equipment.
 You named off a lot of different appliances you need to use.
 So it would be best to stick with the 4-prong 50A outlet.